profitgrowinginnovator/DeAIRequest/DeAIRequest_0011ai/deairequest/README.md

 Supported AI compute:
 [Bacalhau](https://bacalhau.org)

+Required:
+Have a working IPFS Desktop App running on the same machine.
+You can download it [here](https://docs.ipfs.tech/install/ipfs-desktop/).

 Commands:
 python -m build # build the project
 python -m unittest # run all unit tests